 Full-term fellowships generally run from early September through the following June.
 Winners of half-term fellowships may indicate a preference to begin in September or February.

-Applicants for all Rome Prize Fellowships, except those applying for the National Endowment for the Humanities postdoctoral fellowship, must be United States citizens at the time of the application.
+Applicants for all Rome Prize Fellowships, except those applying for the National Endowment for the Humanities postdoctoral fellowships, must be United States citizens at the time of their application.

 Undergraduate students are not eligible for Rome Prize Fellowships.

 Collaborators may submit joint applications provided their work is genuinely collaborative, as demonstrated by the materials submitted.
 In the case of joint applications, each individual must meet all eligibility requirements.
-Joint applications must be submitted in one package with one of the collaborators serving as the primary applicant.
-Joint applicants selected as winners will share one prize (i.e., room and board, stipend, and work space).
+Joint applications must be submitted in one dossier with one of the collaborators serving as the primary applicant.
+Joint applicants selected as winners will each receive the full Rome Prize offering (i.e., individual room and board, a full stipend, and private work space).